Our own legal research reports:

 The report gives an in-depth overview of EU law covering digital currencies and initial coin offerings.
 While there is a degree of harmonization across European Member States, there are still substantial differences between Member State regulations, especially with regards to the regulation of crypto-assets under securities laws.
 The report shows these differences by providing a comparative overview of the legal classifications of digital currencies and crypto assets across EU Member States.
 It also covers the most crypto-friendly EU jurisdictions, incl.
 Malta, Estonia and Switzerland.

 From the blog:

-Warning: preg_match(): Compilation failed: invalid range in character class at offset 12 in /home/thelea1q/lawandblockchain.eu/wp-content/plugins/js_composer/include/classes/shortcodes/vc-basic-grid.php on line 172
+Warning: preg_match(): Compilation failed: invalid range in character class at offset 12 in /home/thelea1q/domains/lawandblockchain.eu/public_html/wp-content/plugins/js_composer/include/classes/shortcodes/vc-basic-grid.php on line 172